dansl/Steamy-Handheld-PC/README.md

 - Enable Accessibility feature "on-screen keyboard" in settings (if available).
 - Enable Auto-Login.
 - Disable Lock Screen and Sleep Lock.
-- Set your TDP to the recommended amount for your chipset/device using SimpleDeckyTDP.
+- Set your TDP to the recommended amount for your chipset/device using Decky Loader plugin SimpleDeckyTDP.
 	- Many devices can be set to a Max of 25W-30W, but don't go too high or else your device will crash and reboot.
 	- PRO TIP: Turn on Steam's FPS overlay and start playing your game.
 Then trying dropping the current TDP to 10W and test the game...
 If your FPS drops, then try setting to 15W and test.
 If FPS drops go up some more, but if it's stable then either stop there or try to bring it down a bit.
 After a few adjustments you will know what TDP is good for stable FPS and much better battery life!
-- Set your controller to "Steam Deck" mode using DeckyPlumber.
+- Set your controller to "Steam Deck" mode using Decky Loader plugin DeckyPlumber.
 - Install "CSS Loader" Decky Loader Plugin and "[Handheld Controller Glyphs](https://github.com/victor-borges/handheld-controller-glyphs)" to change all the glyphs in the UI to match your device.
 - Install [Conky](https://github.com/brndnmtthws/conky) for monitoring system resources on your desktop.
   - For instance, on the Ayaneo Flip DS, you can play games on the top screen and monitor your system resources on the bottom screen.
 Use my [FlipDS Conky config](https://raw.githubusercontent.com/dansl/Steamy-Handheld-PC/refs/heads/main/Conky-config-FlipDS.txt) to get started.
 Download the file and drop it in your "~/" home folder and rename it ".conkyrc", then open Conky.
 You will also need to install "radeontop" via pacman for GPU stats.
 [Screenshot](https://raw.githubusercontent.com/dansl/Steamy-Handheld-PC/refs/heads/main/Conky.jpg)